engineersCode/facultydev1/README.md

 Laura Wrubel is a software development librarian at GW.
 She supports software applications, is a [Carpentries](https://carpentries.org) instructor, and teaches workshops on Python, git, social media data, and computational topics for students, faculty, and library staff.

+#### Ryan Watkins

+Ryan will present on major considerations as you design your courses to leverage technology.
+Key elements of his talk will include:

+- clarifying what skills students should develop and why,
+- getting to know your students and their study strategies,
+- planning for how you will assess their knowledge & skills, and
+- creating engaging and motivational activities.

+**Bio**:  [Ryan Watkins](www.ryanrwatkins.com) is a Professor of Educational Technology (MA) and Human-Technology Collaboration (PhD) at GW.
+He teaches instructional design, needs assessment, and research methods.
+He is an author of 12 books, including Teaching and Learning with Jupyter, and more than 100 articles related to improving learner and organizational performance.
+He is co-host of [Parsing Science](www.parsingscience.org), a podcast about the stories behind today’s most compelling science.
+He also curates [We Share Science](www.wesharescience.com) and [SciencePods](www.sciencepods.com).

 #### Olivier Mesnard, Natalia Clementi